Wrexham A.F.C.: New owners, the Parkinson era, and rise to the Championship (2020–present)

-In November 2020, Canadian actor Ryan Reynolds and American actor Rob McElhenney, through the RR McReynolds Company LLC, bought the club.
+In November 2020, American actor Rob McElhenney and Canadian actor Ryan Reynolds, through their RR McReynolds Company LLC, bought the club.
 The deal received the backing of 98.6% of the 2,000 members of the Wrexham Supporters Trust that voted and was completed in February 2021.
 They were included in FIFA 22 as part of the "Rest of World" section, becoming the first non-league team to be featured in the series.
-In 2021–22, Wrexham finished 2nd before losing the play-off semi-final 5–4 to Grimsby Town after extra time.
-Wrexham also reached the 2022 FA Trophy Final which they lost 1–0 to Bromley.